mrseanryan/style-scraper/README.md

 # style-scraper
-Scrape styles from a website [fonts and colors]
+Scrape styles from a website using reliable computed styling via a headless browser [fonts, colors, border styles ...]

+- correct 'actual' computed styles can be extracted for elements on the webpage
+- elements can be found by co-ordinates (offset from top-left of page)

 ## Example output